soumithganji/ShopCallAI/README.md

 ## The Problem

-When you search for a product on Google, you get two kinds of results:
+When you search for a product online, you get two kinds of results:

 1. **Online retailers** — Amazon, eBay, etc. You'll wait days for delivery.
 2. **Big-box chains** — Walmart, Target, Best Buy.
 They have online inventory systems.